-The Secretary-General is responsible for representing The Commonwealth publicly and for the management of the Commonwealth Secretariat.
+The Secretary-General is responsible for representing the Commonwealth publicly, and is the Chief Executive Officer of the Commonwealth Secretariat which supports dialogue and collaboration between member governments at the intergovernmental level.

-The Secretary-General is nominated by Commonwealth leaders and can serve a maximum of two four-year terms.
+The Secretary-General is selected by Commonwealth leaders and can serve a maximum of two four-year terms.

 The Commonwealth Ministerial Action Group (CMAG) deals with serious or persistent violations of Commonwealth political values and can recommend measures for collective action.